Skill & Spell Fields

 Hitting Caps

 It is possible, though unlikely, that you will hit one of the skill caps in a skill field.
-For example, if you have a character with a Mental attribute of 16, who has not yet lived for 5 Life Cycles, you chose to purchase a skill roll in the Industry skill field.
-If you roll 11 skill points, and allocate 2 to Cartography, 2 to Georgraphy and 4 to Mathematics, you will have all three skills at 15.
-Because you are only 12, you are unable to rise ot the Apprentice level, and because the only 3 available skills are at the cap of 15, you will not be able to allocate the remaining 3 skill points.
-You will need to invest those skill points in a different skill field (in the Character Generator you can deallocate the points and then choose to spend them in a different skill field where you are not blocked by Skill Caps).
+For example, imagine your character has a Mental attribute of 15, but has not yet lived for 5 Life Cycles and you choose to purchase a skill roll in the Industry skill field.
+With a roll of 11 skill points, allocating 2 to Cartography, 2 to Geography and 3 to Mathematics, will raise all three skills at 13.
+Because your character is not old enough they will be and unable to rise to the Apprentice level, but also unable to allocate the remaining 4 skill points.
+You would need to invest those skill points in a different skill field (in the Character Tool you can deallocate the points and then choose to spend them in a different skill field where you are not blocked by Skill Caps).